AMS-MRC-disc-math-bio/pmfe/README.md

 This will download the code and extract it into a directory called `iB4e-GTfold-parameterizer`.

-Next, you will need to build our custom versions of iB4e and GTFold.
+Next, you will need to build our custom versions of `iB4e` and `GTFold` along with our `parametrizer-types` library.
 For iB4e, run the following from the `iB4e-GTfold-parameterizer` directory:

 ```
-cd iB4e-GTfold-parametrizer/iB4e
+cd iB4e
-make
+python setup.py build_ext --inplace
 ```

 For GTFold, you will need to decide whether to link against the [OpenMP][openmp] library.